Bioconductor/bioconductor.org/content/help/workflows.md

   estimating cell type composition and gene ontology testing.
 Finally, we provide some examples of how to visualise methylation array data.

+* [Gene-level RNA-seq differential expression and pathway analysis](/help/workflows/RnaSeqGeneEdgeRQL/) Gene-level RNA-seq differential expression and pathway analysis using Rsubread and the edgeR quasi-likelihood pipeline

 <h2 id="Contribute">Contribute a Workflow</h2>

 See the [HOWTO Creating Workflow Vignettes](/developers/how-to/workflows/)